HP-AWI/CoordFixR/README.md

 ## **Description**

-The **CoordFixR** package provides an R Shiny app that processes and converts coordinates from a wide variety of notations and converts them to decimal degress (DD).
+The **CoordFixR** package provides an **R Shiny app** that processes and converts coordinates from a wide variety of notations and **converts them to decimal degress (DD)**.

 It supports a wide range of formats, including those with
-- degree, minute and second symbols (°, ', ''),
+- degree, minute and second symbols (**°**, **'**, **''**),
-- specification in word form such as 'degree', 'minute', second' or
+- specification in word form such as '**degree**', '**minutes**', **seconds**' or
-- their abbreviations ('deg', 'min', 'sec')
+- their abbreviations ('**deg**', '**min**', '**sec**')

-- even spelling mistakes (e.g. 'deegree') or slight changes (e.g. 'degrees' instead of 'degree') are processed by the app without any problems
+**Typos or slight changes:** Even spelling mistakes (e.g. 'deegrees') or slight changes (e.g. 'degree' or 'Degrees' instead of 'degrees') are processed by the app without any problems

-The app can also process different types of hemisphere designations such as 'North or N', 'South or S', 'East or E' or 'West or W'.
-The app also correctly interprets simple minus signs ('-') for the South and West hemispheres.
+**Different hemisphere designations::** The app can also process different types of hemisphere designations such as -'North or N',
+-'South or S',
+-'East or E' or,
+-'West or W'.
+The app also correctly interprets simple **minus signs ('-')** for the southern and western hemispheres.

-The **CoordFixR** app can process various separators such as
+**Separators:** The **CoordFixR** app can process various separators such as
 - spaces (e.g. -9° 5'23''),
 - slashes (e.g. -9°/5'/23'') or
 - underscores (e.g. -9°_5'_23'') or
 - combinations of these (e.g. 9°_5'_23''/S)

+**Leading zeros:** The app **CoordFixR** can also process coordinates which contain leading zeros (e.g. -009° 05'23'').

-The application also accepts various decimal separators ('.' or ',').
+**Decimal separators:** The application accepts both points ('.') and commas (',') as decimal separators.
 The comma as a decimal separator is widely used in continental Europe (e.g. Germany, France, Italy, Poland, etc.) and South America (e.g. Argentina, Chile, Brazil, etc.).
+The new (converted) decimal degrees will have a decimal point.

 ## **Functions**

+**Interactivity:** Because CoordFixR is an R-shiny application, the user can change his entries over and over again and these changes are immediately displayed interactively.

-**Load Excel data**: Users can select and upload an Excel file from their computer.
+**Load Excel data:** Users can select and upload an Excel file from their hard drive or other storage device.

-**Column selections**: Users can select the columns of the loaded table that contain the geographical coordinates.
+**Column selections:** Users can select the columns of the loaded table that contain the geographical coordinates.

-**Coordinate conversion**: The app converts various coordinate formats (e.g. DMS, DDM) into decimal degress (DD) and creates new columns with the converted values.
+**Coordinate conversion** The app converts various coordinate formats (e.g. DMS, DDM) into decimal degress (DD) and creates new columns with the converted values.

-**Visualisation**: After conversion, users can plot the converted coordinates (points) on a interactive leaflet map to visualize their position.
+**Visualisation:** After conversion, users can plot the converted coordinates (points) on a interactive leaflet map to visualize their position.
 In this way, errors (e.g. confusion of x and y) or incorrect or missing hemisphere information can be quickly recognized and corrected.

-**Results storage**: The modified table, which now contains two new columns with the decimal coordinates, can be saved in the user's system as an Excel file.
+**Results storage:** The modified table, which now contains two new columns with the decimal coordinates, can be saved in the user's system as an Excel file.

 The package is designed to simplify coordinate transfer for users who frequewntly deal with mixed-format geographic data.

 ## **Installation**

 install("devtools") # if not already installed